 Shutter speed is a big one.
 Learn it, along with things like aperture, ISO, and focusing — and when you do, you’ll have mastered the most important technical parts of photography.
 Hopefully, the tips in this article helped you understand shutter speed and how to choose the best one for your photos.

 Also, at least at first, there’s no shame in letting your camera pick the shutter speed for you.
 A lot of beginners start in all-manual mode because “that’s what the pros use,” then fall into bad habits quickly.
 When you’re learning shutter speed, do things slowly and deliberately rather than diving headfirst into the deep end.

 Luckily, you now know the basics.
-It might take some practice to learn how to use shutter speed perfectly, but it isn’t too difficult in the long run.
-I hope that this article helped clarify a few things for you.
+It might take some practice to learn everything about shutter speed, but it isn’t too difficult in the long run.
+I hope that these tips and suggestions helped you know how to choose the best shutter speed for your photos.
 Let me know if you have any questions about how shutter speed works!